thoughtbot/ruby-science/book/principles/tell_dont_ask.md

 Public methods are a liability.
 Before they can be changed, moved, renamed or removed, you will need to find every consumer class and update each one accordingly.

-## Tension with Model–View–Controller
+## Tension with Model&mdash;View&mdash;Controller

-This principle can be difficult to follow while also following Model–View–Controller (MVC).
+This principle can be difficult to follow while also following Model&mdash;View&mdash;Controller (MVC).

 Consider a view that uses the above `Order` model: